 La región más transparente (The Most Transparent Region)

 Considered the founder of the Latin American Boom, this first novel by Carlos Fuentes was the one that opened all possible doors for him.
 An inventory of Mexican society, it is also a sort of avant-garde version of the human comedy, in which, through a curious map of lineages, intertwined worlds and underworlds are represented.
 Mexico City emerges in its modern complexity, and the writing provides us with a cartography of the social network that this world weaves.

 La muerte de Artemio Cruz (The death of Artemio Cruz)

-On his deathbed, during his last half-day, the aged and ailing Artemio Cruz remembers that he was not always that sad sack of bones and bodily ferments; he was once young, daring, vigorous.
-And he had ideals, dreams, faith.
+On his deathbed, during his last half-day, the aged and ailing Artemio Cruz remembers that he was not always that sad sack of bones and bodily ferments; he was once young, daring, and vigorous.
+And he had ideals, dreams, and faith.
 To defend all that, he even fought in a revolution.
 But rapacity, greed, and corruption extinguished his fire and annihilated his hope.
 Perhaps that is why he lost the only woman who truly loved him.
 A reflection on the Mexico that emerged from the Mexican Revolution, but also on such universal and permanent issues as loneliness, power, or lack of love.

 An evil garden surrounds a large house in which time jumps, abruptly, from the ordered linearity of the clocks to the ferocity of bewilderment.
-Inhabiting this enclave are elements such as the labyrinth, the double, the spectral line between life and death that, when blurred, brings out the ominous and generates an aura populated by ambiguous shadows and dank silences.
-Alejandra Acosta's collages intensify the contrasts, highlight the decadence of Victorian splendor, give tangible form to that mirage in the form of an oasis that takes us into its shifting sands.
+Inhabiting this enclave are elements such as the labyrinth, the double, and the spectral line between life and death that, when blurred, brings out the ominous and generates an aura populated by ambiguous shadows and dank silences.
+Alejandra Acosta's collages intensify the contrasts, highlight the decadence of Victorian splendor, and give tangible form to that mirage in the form of an oasis that takes us into its shifting sands.